 Absolutely!
-We have a number of students who pursue another major or minor while completing the degree in kinesiology.
+We have a number of students who pursue another major or minor while completing the degree in Human Biology.
 It is important that you notify your advisor as soon as you select your additional academic interest.
 Early academic planning will give you more flexibility and the ability to graduate in a timely manner.

 Transfer students must follow USC’s transfer application process.

 For those wishing to pursue Human Biology, courses in biology, chemistry, and math are good courses to complete before entering USC.
 Please contact Laura Ames or Courtney Byrd, Student Services Advisors, to ensure appropriate selection of transfer course work.

 Yes.
 Students are allowed to complete lower-division major requirements and required electives during summer session.
 Required core courses must be taken in residence.
 Please make sure your summer classes will be accepted before completing the course: USC's transfer credit policies

 Yes.
 A large percentage of our majors are involved in many diverse extra-curricular activities on campus.
 Our students participate in athletics, band, athletic training, intramural sports, Greek life, campus organizations, community service, and part-time employment.